swiss-ai-center/a-guide-to-mlops/docs/part-3-serve-and-deploy-the-model/chapter-17-train-the-model-on-a-kubernetes-pod.md

 within your own infrastructure.

 We will create a custom container image for a self-hosted runner and deploy it on our Kubernetes cluster on Google Cloud.
-The runner listens for jobs from GitHub Actions and creates specialized GPU runner pods on the Kubernetes cluster to execute the jobs.
+This base runner listens for jobs from GitHub Actions.
+When asked to, it creates specialized GPU runner pods on the Kubernetes cluster to execute the jobs.
 This specialized runner will then be destoyed.

 This approach can also be easily adapted to run on a on-premises Kubernetes cluster.

 The runner uses a custom Docker image that includes the necessary dependencies to run the workflows.

 #### Configure hardened security